-Syntax The syntax of ClightX (parameterized over a layer interface L) is identical to that of Clight.
-It features global variables (including function pointers), stack-allocated local variables, and temporary variables t (analogous to Cregister variables, to which pointers cannot be taken).
+${\it Syntax}$ The syntax of ClightX (parameterized over a layer interface L) is identical to that of Clight.
+It features global variables (including function pointers), stack-allocated local variables, and temporary variables t.
 Expressions have no side effects; in particular, they cannot contain any function call.
 They include full-fledged pointer arithmetics (comparison, offset, C-style "arrays").